Corie Charpentier

 Assistant Professor of Biology

 Corie Charpentier, PhD, is a marine biologist who pursues research in the ecology and physiology of coastal animals.
-Prior to her arrival at Stetson, she taught courses in biology and marine science at Ransom Everglades School.
 She is enthusiastic about science education and strives to provide opportunities for Stetson students and the community to engage with marine life, biology, and the scientific process.

 • EOAS, Postdoctoral Fellow, Rutgers University